NGC 6166

-NGC 6166 is an elliptical galaxy in the Abell 2199 cluster.
+NGC 6166 is a supergiant elliptical galaxy in the Abell 2199 cluster.
 It lies 490 million light years away in the constellation Hercules.
 The primary galaxy in the cluster, it is one of the most luminous galaxies known in terms of X-ray emissions.

 Description

 NGC 6166 is a supermassive, type cD galaxy, with several smaller galaxies within its envelope.

 Suspected to have formed through a number of galaxy collisions, NGC 6166 has a large number of globular clusters (estimated as between 6,200 and 22,000 in 1996) orbiting the galaxy.
 A 2016 study, however, gave an even higher number (around 39,000) suggesting also that the halo of this galaxy blends smoothly with the intra-cluster medium.

 Because of that, the galaxy has the richest globular cluster system known.